marrinosnis/repos-master-changer/README.md

 The lines `1` & `4` are indicating the 2 test scenarios that have run from the file.

 > [!NOTE]
-> The lines: 2,3 & 5,6 can be **ignored** as they are result from the actions inside the test scenarios.
-If it shows the word `OK`
+> The lines: 2,3 & 5,6 can be **ignored** as they are result from the actions inside the test scenarios, with the `sed` tool.
+If it shows
-> as it is at line `10`, then that means that everything was successful.\
+> the word `OK` as it is at line `10`, then that means that everything was successful.\
 > If the tests were failed then the respective message would be `FAILED (failures=2)`